apedano/python-doc/13-Modules and Code packaging/13C-Package management with Poetry.md

 OS:       posix
 Python:   /path/to/main/python
 ```
-We can also list all the virtual envs **linked to the current project and de specfied version of Python**
+We can also list all the virtual envs **linked to the current project and de specified version of Python**

 ```powershell
     poetry env list